Symorglass/GSoC-openSUSE-Uyuni-Salt-Event-Processor-Extraction-and-Containerization/README.md

-# OpenSUSE Uyuni Salt Event Processor Extraction and Containerization (Pending)
+# OpenSUSE - Uyuni Salt Event Processor Extraction, Containerization and Deployment Integration

-This project focuses on extracting and containerizing the Salt event processor from Uyuni's Tomcat server into a standalone containerized service, improving performance and resource management.
+This project focuses on extracting and containerizing the **Salt event processor** from Uyuni's Tomcat server into a standalone containerized service, improving performance and resource management.

 ## Background

+**[Uyuni](https://www.uyuni-project.org)** is an **open-source infrastructure management solution** that provides systems management capabilities for various Linux servers.
+It is developed in the [openSUSE](https://www.opensuse.org) ecosystem.
+It integrates with [SaltStack](https://docs.saltproject.io/salt/user-guide/en/latest/index.html#) for event processing and configuration management.
+The Salt event processor is responsible for handling events from Salt minions and processing them.

-Uyuni's Salt event processor runs within Tomcat alongside the web application, which can cause performance bottlenecks during high event processing loads.
-This project separates the Salt event processing logic into a dedicated containerized service that maintains the same functionality while improving system architecture.
+**Uyuni's Salt event processor** runs within Tomcat alongside the web application, which can cause performance bottlenecks during high event processing loads.
+This project separates the Salt event processing logic into a dedicated containerized service that maintains the same functionality while improving system architecture and enabling better scalability.

+**[Uyuni-tools](https://github.com/uyuni-project/uyuni-tools)** is the comprehensive toolset for managing Uyuni deployments, providing installation, lifecycle management, and monitor.
+This project also integrates the new event processor container into Uyuni-tools for deployment and lifecycle management.

 ## Project Status

-This is a GSoC 2024 project implementing the extraction and containerization of Uyuni's Salt event processor.
-The project follows a phased approach from research and extraction to containerization and deployment integration.
+The project went through phases from research and extraction to containerization and deployment integration.

-### Current Phase: Implementation & Testing
+### Deliverables Timeline
-- [x] **Phase 0-1**: Environment setup and analysis (Weeks 0-2)
+- [x] **Phase 0-1**: Environment setup and analysis
-- [x] **Phase 2**: Salt event processor extraction (Weeks 3-5)
+- [x] **Phase 2**: Salt event processor extraction
-- [x] **Phase 3**: Container implementation and Uyuni-tools integration (Weeks 6-8)
+- [x] **Phase 3**: Container implementation and Uyuni-tools integration
-- [x] **Phase 4**: Testing and optimization (Weeks 9-11)
+- [x] **Phase 4**: Testing and optimization

 ## Implementation
 - [PR#10493](https://github.com/uyuni-project/uyuni/pull/10493)